-How Much Does Senior Life Insurance Rates Cost? | 2025 Affordable Rates Guide
+How Much Are Senior Life Insurance Rates? | 2026 Affordable Rates Guide

 The Truth About Senior Life Insurance Rates

-If you’re over 55, you’ve probably seen countless ads promising “cheap senior life insurance” or “guaranteed acceptance.”
+If you’re over 55, you’ve probably seen countless ads promising cheap senior life insurance or “guaranteed acceptance.”

 But when it comes time to get a quote, the prices can feel all over the place — some policies cost as little as $25 per month, others over $100.